-For some people, the disease begins with uncontrolled movements in the face, fingers, trunk, or feet, which is a sign of chorea, and can increase if the patient feels anxiety.
-Also, HD can start by a patient experiencing problems with balance and may display a level of clumsiness.
-With the progression of the disease, a patient may have trouble concentrating on intellectual tasks; may stumble or act uncoordinated; may have difficulty walking; and may be more likely to fall.
+For some people, the disease begins with uncontrolled movements in the face, fingers, trunk, or feet, which is a sign of chorea and can increase if the patient feels anxiety.
+Also, HD can start with a patient experiencing problems with balance and may display a level of clumsiness.
+With the progression of the disease, a patient may have trouble concentrating on intellectual tasks; may stumble or act uncoordinated; may have difficulty walking, and may be more likely to fall.
 Eventually, HD can cause slurred speech and the decline of important body functions such as speaking, eating, and swallowing.

 Is there a test to determine if I have HD?

 In the past, genetic testing was used to diagnose HD.
 However, in 1993, a blood test was developed to determine if people at risk for the disease or who have HD-like symptoms have the gene that causes HD.
 Because there is no treatment that can prevent the development of HD if the gene is present, many of those at risk for the disease choose not to have the blood test.